hKedia/dShare/report/README.md

 *dShare*[]{label="fig:upload"}](upload.png){#fig:upload
 width="\linewidth"}

-As soon as a user submits a file to be uploaded, it's sha-256 hash is calculated and a timestamp is created by submitting the hash to the bitcoin blockchain using the OriginStamp API.
+As soon as a user submits a file to be uploaded, it's SHA-256[^9] hash is calculated and a timestamp is created by submitting the hash to the bitcoin blockchain using the OriginStamp API[^10].

 ``` {.js}
 // get the sha256 hash of file